Brosseau History, Family Crest & Coats of Arms

 By the 14th century the family had prospered and branched to Varennes in Lyonnais, as well as to Provence.
 Throughout the centuries the family became well established in the region of Languedoc and as a noble family of France, the members were confirmed with letters of patent and heraldic cap.
 They contributed largely to the political as well as the cultural scene.

-Important Dates for the Brosseau family
+Early History of the Brosseau family

 This web page shows only a small excerpt of our Brosseau research.
 Another 171 words (12 lines of text) covering the years 1702, 1765, 1789, 1792, and 1800 are included under the topic Early Brosseau History in all our PDF Extended History products and printed products wherever possible.